techidaily/site-win11-tips/source/_posts/fixing-the-chrome-freeze-and-blank-screens.md

 4. Select the**Reset settings** option to confirm.
 ![Reset Google Chrome](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/reset-google-chrome.jpg)

- Check out[how to fix issues in Chrome and Firefox with a browser reset](http://www.makeuseof.com/tag/reset-chrome-firefox/) for more information.
+ Check out [how to fix issues in Chrome and Firefox with a browser reset](http://www.makeuseof.com/tag/reset-chrome-firefox/) for more information.

 ## 6\.
 Reinstall Google Chrome